 When adopting a dog, the dog will not go home right away.
 Dogs adopted will be transported to the vet by the dog wardens, and picked up by their new owners a few days later (see schedule below).

 Commissioner Ted Kalo offers his thanks for your support of this program.
 We wish to keep Lorain County a healthy and pet-friendly environment for all.

 In order to protect the community from the dangers of uncontrolled dogs roaming around in search of a mate, to reduce the burdens on law abiding pet owners who have their pet impregnated by an uncontrolled dog, and to reduce costs to Lorain County by reducing the overpopulation of animals, the Commissioners have adopted a Community Protection Spay and Neuter Program.

 As part of this program, all dogs adopted from the Kennel who are healthy enough for surgery will be spayed/neutered prior to going home after an adoption.

 VETERINARIAN SURGERY SCHEDULE*

-Dogs adopted and paid for on Fridays and Saturdays will be picked up on the following Tuesday morning and taken to:
+Dogs adopted and paid for on Fridays, Saturdays, and Tuesdays will be picked up on the following Wednesday morning and taken to: